TheXro/JavaScript/Readme.md

 //this doesn't mutate the string. and returns a new string. console.log(airlines.slice(4, 7)); // Air
 // 4 is the starting index and 7 is the end index. but the end index is not included.

+//most of the time we don't know about the string therefore we use indexOf to get the index of the string.

+console.log(airlines.slice(0, airlines.indexOf(' '))); // TAP
+console.log(airlines.slice(airlines.lastIndexOf(' ') + 1)); // Portugal
+// +1 is used to remove the space.

+console.log(airlines.slice(-1)); // al
+console.log(airlines.slice(1, -1)); // AP Air Portuga
+// these are the negative indexes. -1 is the last element of the string.
 ```